Marcello-Sega/pytim/docs/source/quick.rst

 +---------------------------------------------------------------+

 In some cases, the density of the vapour (or opposite) phase is so high, that using any reasonable cutoff, the molecules are percolating the simulation box.
-In this case, it is advisable to switch to a density based cluster approach.
-Pytim uses the DBSCAN algorithm, with, in addition, an automated procedure to determine which density should be used to discriminate between liquid and vapour (or high-concentration/low-concentration) regions.
+In this case, it is advisable to switch to a density based cluster approach. :doc:`Pytim <quick>` uses the DBSCAN algorithm, with, in addition, an automated procedure to determine which density should be used to discriminate between liquid and vapour (or high-concentration/low-concentration) regions.
 An example is a binary mixture of ionic liquids and benzene, which have, respectively, a low and high mutual miscibility.

 .. code-block:: python